Flurrywinde/cs-stat-tree/README.md

 <img alt="cstree" src="docs/images/cstree-stats.png">

 In this simple example, leadership and strength are what can be different at this point in the story.
-The green numbers are the line numbers of the path taken to get there.
+The preceding numbers are the line numbers of the path taken to get there.

 ## Still Not Supported